seapagan/fastapi-template/CONTRIBUTING.md

 Here are some guidelines to follow when contributing to `fastapi-template`:

+- Do not update the version number in the `pyproject.toml` file.
+This will be done by the maintainers when a new release is made.
 - Follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
 The pre-commit hooks will check for this.
 We are using the [Ruff Formatter](https://docs.astral.sh/ruff/formatter/).